bitrise-io/devcenter/_articles/en/getting-started/configuring-bitrise-steps-that-require-apple-developer-account-data.md

 Depending on which authentication you can use in your project, you have the following options:

 * API key authentication: If you can, we recommend you use this authentication method.
 It does not require two-factor authentication.
 All it takes is connecting to the Apple services by providing **Name**, **Issuer ID**, **Key ID** and upload a **Private Key (.p8)**, then selecting an account under the **Team** tab.
 The data you give automatically populates the respective fields of the Steps that work with API key authentication.
 * Apple ID authentication: If you cannot use the API key authentication, you can authenticate with your Apple ID and password.
-Provide your Apple ID, password, 2FA code and app-specific password then select an account under the **Team** tab.
+Provide your **Apple ID**, **password**, **2FA code** and **app-specific password** then select an account under the **Team** tab.
 The data you give automatically populates the respective fields of the Steps that work with the Apple ID authentication.
 * API key or Apple Id authentication through Step inputs: If you wish to deploy to multiple teams or deploy to a team where authentication is different from the connected one you’ve been using, then you can add your preferred authentication into the Step’s inputs.
-This will override the connection previously set in Bitrise Developer Connection.
+This will override the connection previously set in **Bitrise Developer Connection**.

 In this article we walk you through the three authentication methods first, then break it down for each Step mentioned above.